-Each Affected Investor is required to independently assess and determine whether Fannie Mae's undertakings above, the undertakings of the Issuer and the disclosure under "EU and UK Securitization Rules" and generally in this Offering Memorandum, the Supplemental Resources, the EU/UK Risk Retention Letter and the Transaction Documents are sufficient for purposes of such Affected Investor's compliance with any aspect of the EU Due Diligence Requirements or the UK Due Diligence Requirements applicable to it.
+Each Affected Investor should independently assess and determine whether Fannie Mae's undertakings above, the undertakings of the Issuer and the disclosure under "EU and UK Securitization Rules" and generally in this Offering Memorandum, the EU Supplemental Resources, the UK Supplemental Resources, the EU/UK Risk Retention Letter and the Transaction Documents are sufficient for purposes of such Affected Investor's compliance with any aspect of the EU Due Diligence Requirements or the UK Due Diligence Requirements applicable to it.

-Each Noteholder and prospective investor in the Notes that is subject to any retention or due diligence requirements such as the EU Due Diligence Requirements or the UK Due Diligence Requirements should consult with its own legal, accounting and other advisors and/or its national regulator in determining the extent to which such information (including the Supplemental Resources) is sufficient for such purpose.
+Each Noteholder and prospective investor in the Notes that is subject to any retention or due diligence requirements such as the EU Due Diligence Requirements or the UK Due Diligence Requirements should consult with its own legal, accounting and other advisors and/or its national regulator in determining the extent to which such information (including the EU Supplemental Resources and the UK Supplemental Resources) is sufficient for such purpose.
 See "Risk Factors - Investment Factors and Risks Related to the Notes - EU and UK Securitization Rules Could Adversely Affect the Market Value of the Notes."